Cruce a Nado Internacional: History

 The competition started in 1980 under the sponsorship of the Ponce Municipal Government.
 It has gained popularity every year with a greater number of athletes participating from an equally greater number of countries.
 In 2008, 16 countries were represented.
 The competition abides by the rules of the Federación Internacional de Natación (FINA) (International Swimming Federation) and the approval of the Federación Puertorriqueña de Natación (FPN) (Puerto Rican Swimming Federation).
-Countries that have competed in the past include Bolivia, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panamá, Puerto Rico, United States, U.S. Virgin Islands and Venezuela.
+Countries that have competed in the past include Bolivia, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Puerto Rico, United States, U.S. Virgin Islands and Venezuela.
 The competition originally included local Puerto Rican swimmers only, but after two years, it was opened to foreign nationals as well.

 It is a common practice to dedicate the event to athletes who have made outstanding accomplishments in the sport.
 On 4 September 2011, the 30th annual competition was dedicated to Orlando Fernández, a.k.a.
 "The Puerto Rican Aquaman", the first Puerto Rican to swim across the Strait of Gibraltar, in recognition of his accomplishments.